jonlpersson/ed-latimore/site/_posts/2022-01-06-why-i-quit-boxing-with-only-one-loss.md

 {% twitter https://twitter.com/EdLatimore/status/1365018493767344129 %}

-Boxing quickly teaches you the difference between being “hurt” and “injured”.
-Both conditions result in discomfort and pain but aren’t the same.
+Boxing quickly teaches you the difference between being “hurt” and “injured”.&nbsp; Both conditions result in discomfort and pain but aren’t the same.

 You can continue to train and fight through being hurt.
 It’s merely a matter of pain tolerance.
 Sometimes it’s intense but not debilitating.